 “I love animals.
 Growing up I always knew I wanted to work with animals but was never quite sure what that would look like for me.
 When I realized that being a vet technician tied all the things I love and enjoy together, I just knew it was meant to be.
 I get to work with animals, interact with clients and learn new things about vet medicine every day…all the while knowing I may have made a difference in someone’s life today.”

-Miranda has two dogs and two cats.
+Miranda has a dog and a cat.
 Garfield, her orange long-haired tabby is her closest friend.
 He has been by her side since 2003.
-Stitch, also a long-haired tabby, has been his partner in crime since 2008.
-They spend their days lounging around on window sills waiting for dinnertime and tormenting the dogs.
-Miranda’s best friend, Roxii, is a Labrador/Border Collie mix.
+He spends his days lounging around on window sills waiting for dinnertime.
+Miranda's best friend, Roxii, is a labrador/border collie mix.
 Miranda adopted Roxii as a pup in 2007 after getting settled in Austin.
-She goes everywhere with Miranda and her favorite place is Red Bud Trail Island.
-And last, but never least, is Patron.
-Hand fed from the age of 4 weeks when Miranda got him in 2007 because he refused to eat from a bowl, he still tends to be the baby of the family.
-He is a Staffordshire Terrier and likes to spend his time chasing and tormenting squirrels.
+She goes on all of the hiking adventures with Miranda and her favorite place to explore is the Greenbelt.

 Director of Operations